 The 21st International Harp Contest in Israel

-The International Harp Contest in Israel returns to the stage!
+The 21st International Harp Contest in Israel will open on 1st September 2021.

-The International Harp Contest in Israel, so closely identified with King David, was the first competition ever in the world to be-held for this instrument.
+The International Harp Contest in Israel, so closely identified with King David, was the first competition ever in the world held for this instrument.
 The Contest was initiated in 1959 by A.Z.
 Propes and is most privileged and honored to have Maestro Zubin Mehta as its Honorary President.

-The Music Committee of the International Harp Contest in Israel, as well as its Musical Director Ms. Julia Rovinsky, the principal harpists of the Israel Philharmonic Orchestra, are all volunteer their services, talent, and time for the success of the Contest.
+The Music Committee of the International Harp Contest in Israel, as well as its Musical Director Ms. Julia Rovinsky, the principal harpist of the Israel Philharmonic Orchestra, all volunteer their services, talent, and time for the success of the Contest.

 Since 1959, the Contest in Israel has taken place every three years.
-A Gala Festive Concert will open the 21st Contest on 4 October 2021.
-Harpist Lenka Petrovic from Serbia, 1st Prize Winner of the 20th Contest in 2018, will be the soloist at this Festive Opening Concert.
+On March 28, 2022, a Gala Festive Concert will mark the opening of the 21st Contest.
+Harpist Lenka Petrovic from Serbia, 1st Prize Winner of the 20th Contest in 2018, will be the soloist at this Opening Concert.

 The First Prize, a Lyon & Healy Gold Concert Grand Harp, valued at US$ 55,000 is traditionally donated by the Salvi Foundation.

-The Contest is sponsored by the Culture and Arts Administration at the Ministry of Culture & Sport, the City of Akko, the Old Acre Development Company Ltd, Salvi Foundation, Lyon & Healy – leading harp manufacturers in the world – and foundations and individuals in Israel and abroad.
+The Contest is sponsored by the Culture and Arts Administration at the Ministry of Culture & Sport, the City of Akko, the Old Acre Development Company Ltd, Salvi Foundation, Lyon & Healy – leading harp manufacturers in the world – and by grants of foundations and individuals in Israel and abroad.

 For more information: